TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ## About This Document

 This document is intended to help you learn to use the TrenchBroom editor.
 It is not intended to teach you how to map, and it isn't a tutorial either.
-If you are having technical problems with your maps, or need information on how to create particular effects or setups for the particular game you are mapping for, you should ask other mappers for help.
+If you are having technical problems with your maps, or need information on how to create particular effects or setups for the particular game you are mapping for, you should ask other mappers for help (see [References and Links](#references_and_links) to find mapping communities and such).
 This document will only teach you how to use this editor.

 # Getting Started {#getting_started}

-In this section, we introduce the welcome window, the game selection dialog, we give an overview of the main window and explain the camera navigation in the 3D and 2D views.
+This section starts off with a small introduction to the most important technical terms related to mapping for brush-based engines.
+Additionally, we introduce some concepts on which TrenchBroom is built.
+Afterwards, we introduce the welcome window, the game selection dialog, we give an overview of the main window and explain the camera navigation in the 3D and 2D views.

+## Preliminaries {#preliminaries}

+### Maps and Objects

+Worldspawn, Entities, Brushes, Faces, Edges, Vertices, Planes, Plane Points, Integer vs. Floating Point Coords

+### Organisation

+TrenchBroom organizes the objects of a map a bit differently than how they are organized in the map files.
+Firstly, TrenchBroom introduces two additional concepts: [Layers](#layers) and [Groups](#groups).
+Secondly, the worldspawn entity is hidden from you and its properties are associated with the map.
+The following definitions are written in extended Backus-Naur-Form (EBNF), a simple syntax to define hierarchical structures that is widely used in computer science to define the syntax of computer languages.
+Don't worry, you don't have to understand EBNF as we will explain the definitions line by line.

+     1. Map 			= {Property} DefaultLayer {Layer}
+     2. Property		= Key Value
+     3. DefaultLayer 	= Layer
+     4. Layer 			= Name {Group} {Entity} {Brush}
+     5. Group 			= Name {Group} {Entity} {Brush}
+     6. Entity 			= PointEntity | BrushEntity
+     7. PointEntity 	= {Property} {Brush}
+     8. BrushEntity 	= {Property} {Brush}
+     9. Brush 			= {Face}
+    10. Face            = Plane Texture Offset Scale Rotation ...

+The first line defines the structure of a map as TrenchBroom sees it.
+So to TrenchBroom, a **Map** consists of some properties, a default layer, and some more layers.
+The braces surrounding the words _Property_ and _Layer_ indicate that there may be multiple properties and layers, or none at all.
+But there always has to be a default layer.
+The second line defines a **Property** as a pair of a **Key** and a **Value**, both of which are strings.
+The third line specifies that the **DefaultLayer** is just a layer.
+Then, the fourth line defines what a **Layer** is: A layer has a name (just a string), and it contains zero or more groups, zero or more entities, and zero or more brushes.
+In TrenchBroom, layers are used to partition a map into several large areas in order to reduce visual clutter by hiding them.

+In contrast, groups are used to merge a small number of objects into one object so that they can all be edited as one.
+Like layers, a **Group** is composed of a name, zero or more groups, zero or more entities, and zero or more brushes.
+In case you didn't notice, groups induce a hierarchy, that is, a group can contain other sub-groups.
+Line six specifies that an **Entity** is either a point entity or a brush entity.
+Point entities are used to represent game objects such as the player spawn points, or weapon pickups, whereas brush entities contain brushes that the player can interact with, such as teleporters, doors, and so on.
+With this in mind, it's a bit surprising that lines seven and eight specify that both point and brush entities can contain brushes.
+This is because in certain old games such as Quake, there are [map hacks][Tome of Preach] where it's necessary to attach brushes to point entities.

+Line nine prescribes that a **Brush** has zero or more faces (but usually it will have at least four, otherwise the brush would be invalid).
+And in line 10, we finally define that a **Face** has a plane, a texture, the X and Y offsets and scales, the rotation angle, and possibly other attributes depending on the game.

+To summarize, TrenchBroom sees a map as a hierarchy (or tree) consisting first of layers, then groups, entities, and brushes, whereby groups can contain more groups, entities, and brushes, and entities can again contain brushes.
+Because groups can contain other groups, the hierarchy can be arbitrarily deep, although in practice groups will rarely contain more than one additional level of sub groups.

+### Documents

+### Mods

+### Textures and Texture Collections

 ## Startup {#startup}